 A student may elect to take one course per semester on a pass-fail basis excluding physical education.
-Students must complete a pass-fail form available in the counseling office.
-The student may choose this option if they are scheduled for the enrolled course equivalents to 2 1/2 or more credits per semester and a letter grade is given (2 credits enrolled per semester during the senior year).
+Students must complete a pass-fail authorization form available in the Guidance Office.
+The student may choose this option if they are scheduled for the enrolled course equivalents to 2 1/2 or more credits per semester in which letter grades are assigned (2 credits enrolled per semester during the senior year).
 Required courses may not be taken pass-fail.
 Pass-fail credit will count toward graduation, but will not be used in computing grade point average if a P (Passing) grade is earned.
 If an F (Failing) grade is received, it will be used in calculating grade point average.
 Courses that are offered as pass-fail only (such as Internship) will not count toward the one pass-fail elective.
+A pass-fail authorization form must be submitted to the Guidance Office by the 20th day of class each semester.

+ACADEMIC INTEGRITY:

-ACADEMIC INTEGRITY: It is the goal of St. Charles North High School to help students develop self-discipline and a strong sense of responsibility.
+It is the goal of St. Charles North High School to help students develop self-discipline and a strong sense of responsibility.
 Academic cheating will not be tolerated at St. Charles North High School.
 Teachers will not accept papers, tests, or assignments that are not the student's own work.
 The student receives no credit and the result is recorded as a zero.
 There is no make-up privilege.
 Based on the situation and degree of student involvement, students may face further disciplinary action contingent upon the nature of the "cheating".
 Each occurrence will be evaluated on an individual basis by the classroom teacher.
-Specific offenses, depending on their nature, may result in increasingly severe consequeces, including but not limited to loss of credit for the course.
+Specific offenses, depending on their nature, may result in increasingly severe consequences, including but not limited to loss of credit for the course.

-WELLNESS/PHYSICAL EDUCATION INFORMATION

-MEDICAL EXCUSES FROM GYM
+WELLNESS/PHYSICAL EDUCATION INFORMATION MEDICAL EXCUSES FROM PHYSICAL EDUCATION

-- 1. Students may be excused from Physical Education for up to five days by giving a note to their teacher written by their parent. - Students who are to be excused from Physical Education for longer than 5 days in any or all activities, either continuously or intermittently, must bring an excuse from a doctor.
-The note should be taken to the nurse and the nurse will send the student back to their physical ed. teacher for further instructions. - 3.
-Students who are to be excused from Physical Education for five days or more will remain on the instructor's class list and must complete weekly papers/assignments, etc. - 4.
-Students with excuses from Physical Education, who remain in class, are required to dress and go with their class to the assigned area.
-Exceptions to dressing in a uniform would be medical conditions that prohibit students from dressing. - Students who have medical excuses will not be allowed to return to Physical Education class until the student brings a note to the nurse from their doctor indicating when they will be allowed to return.
+- 1 Students may be excused from Physical Education for up to five days by giving a note to their teacher written by their parent. - 2 Students who are to be excused from Physical Education for longer than 5 days in any or all activities, either continuously or intermittently, must bring an excuse from a doctor.
+The note should be taken to the nurse and the nurse will send the student back to their physical education teacher for further instructions. - 3 Students who are to be excused from Physical Education for five days or more will remain on the teacher's class list and must complete written work assigned by their teacher. - 4 Students with excuses from Physical Education, who remain in class, are required to dress and go with their class to the assigned area.
+Exceptions to dressing in a uniform would be medical conditions that prohibit students from dressing. - 5 Students who have medical excuses will not be allowed to return to Physical Education class until the student brings a note to the nurse from their doctor indicating when they will be allowed to return.